 This is obviously a temporary fix – get to a mechanic for a permanent repair ASAP.

-Bogged – If you get stuck in the mud, the floor mats in your car can help to add traction under the wheels.
+Bogged – If you get stuck in the mud, a little car life hacks is using the floor mats in your car can help to add traction under the wheels.
 This also works for snow… if you’re in one of the few places in Australia that snows.

 Pool Noodle – If your garage is a little tight for getting in and out of your car, you can avoid dinging the doors with some simple padding on the walls.
 Cut a pool noodle in half lengthways and attach it to the garage wall at the height of the car door.
 Any time you open too far the door will just bounce on the pool noodle.

-Tennis Ball Parking Guide – Hang a tennis ball from the garage ceiling so it touches your windscreen when you’re the correct distance from the garage wall.
-This saves you trying to estimate how close your bumper is from bursting through to the lounge room when you park.
+Tennis Ball Parking Guide – Hang a tennis ball from the garage ceiling so it touches your windscreen.
+This easy hack will show when you’re the correct distance from the garage wall.
+This saves you trying to estimate how close your bumper is from bursting through to the lounge room.